 The usual number of referees is two, however, the Editors reserve the right to make a decision on a paper on the basis of one referee report, or seek the opinion of more than two referees if they judge this to be necessary or desirable.
-Leading articles and Correspondence are not routinely sent for external refereeing, but the Editor-in-Chief, Executive Editor and Editors reserve the right to seek the opinion of one or more external referees if they judge this to be necessary or desirable.
-Executive Editor, Editors and referees are asked to consider whether they have any conflicts of interest when they are assigned a paper, and if necessary to decline to handle the paper.
+Leading articles and Correspondence are not routinely sent for external refereeing, but the Editor-in-Chief, Executive Editor, and Editors reserve the right to seek the opinion of one or more external referees if they judge this to be necessary or desirable.
+Executive Editor, Editors, and referees are asked to consider whether they have any conflicts of interest when they are assigned a paper, and if necessary to decline to handle the paper.
 See the section ‘Conflicts of interest’ for more information on this subject.

 If an Editor decides upon rejection of a paper, it is passed back to the handling Executive Editor for approval of this decision.
-All rejection correspondence therefore originates from the Executive Editor.
+All rejection correspondence, therefore, originates from the Executive Editor.
 Authors should regard rejection as final and only resubmit if they have been invited to do so.
-Papers may be rejected because of they may be of only peripheral interest and perhaps more suitable for submission to a different journal; they may be, in the opinion of the reviewers, scientifically flawed; they may be unclear or overly long; or they may not make a significant contribution to the literature.
+Papers may be rejected because of they may be of only peripheral interest and perhaps more suitable for submission to a different journal; they may be, in the opinion of the reviewers, scientifically flawed; they may be unclear or overly long, or they may not make a significant contribution to the literature.

-Requests that a revised version of a paper be submitted for consideration are sent direct to the corresponding author from the Editor responsible.
+Requests that a revised version of a paper be submitted for consideration are sent directly to the corresponding author from the Editor responsible.
 Any revised version should be submitted within 6 weeks of the revision request or the Journal reserves the right to consider the manuscript as a new submission that may be subject to further refereeing.

-The Editor-in-Chief, Executive Editor and Editors reserve the right to request more rounds of revision and resubmission/refereeing, or reject a paper outright, if they judge that any revised version does not adequately address the concerns raised by the referees and the Editor.
+The Editor-in-Chief, Executive Editor, and Editors reserve the right to request more rounds of revision and resubmission/refereeing, or reject a paper outright, if they judge that any revised version does not adequately address the concerns raised by the referees and the Editor.
 Once the Editor is satisfied that a revised version has adequately dealt with any points raised they may accept the paper.

 Authors can appeal against a decision by contacting the handling Executive Editor, but unless there has been a gross misunderstanding of the submitted article by the Editor and referees, rejection appeals are not likely to be successful.
 Authors should appreciate that if they resubmit an article that has been rejected without substantially modifying it in line with the suggestions of the Editor and referees, it is almost certain to be rejected again.

-After acceptance the paper is sent for copy-editing and typesetting prior to production of proofs for author correction.
+After acceptance, the paper is sent for copy-editing and typesetting prior to production of proofs for author correction.